-- Most toasters cook two slices of bread in a side-by-side arrangement.
+- Two-slice.
+Most toasters cook two slices of bread in a side-by-side arrangement.
 They're a popular choice and are generally compact enough to fit on most benchtops.

-- For big and busy families, a four-slice toaster has more space to ensure that everyone gets breakfast on time.
+- Four-slice.
+For big and busy families, a four-slice toaster has more space to ensure that everyone gets breakfast on time.
 As you'd expect, they're bulkier and more expensive than two-slice toasters.
 However, many models also offer increased flexibility – for example, you may be able to cook toast in two slots and crumpets in the other two, with different settings for each breakfast food.

 How to compare toasters

 The best toaster for you depends on how much toast you need to make, the essential features you need in a toaster and how much you're willing to spend.
 Once you know what you're looking for, you can compare toasters to find one that's right for your needs.

 If all you want is a basic appliance to make your morning toast, you probably don't need to spend more than $30 or $40.
 Of course, spending more will help you find a model built from better-quality materials and offering advanced features and settings.
 Prices go up to $400 or more in some cases.